TuxCoding/ThunderOverlay/README.md

     * A few names are not unique across all vehicle types
         * `English` has only two cases.
 Namely `Milan`->[`mirage_milan`(air), `fr_destroyer_aigle_class_milan`] and `Ariete`
         * The maximum of those cases across all languages are only `6` however
         * It's possible to detect the destroyed vehicle type based on destroyed trigger word (e.g. `shot down` or `destroyed`).
-Although this is not possible for damage source vehicle, because a tank or plane could destroy it and the trigger would be the same.
+Although this is not possible for damage source vehicle, because a tank or aircraft could destroy it and the trigger would be the same.

 ### The overlay doesn't work with the minimal client